GluuFederation/docs-de-prod/docs/source/example.md

 Given 3 nodes that run clustered Gluu Server, it's recommended to deploy an external loadbalancer, for example: NGINX or [DigitalOcean loadbalancer](https://www.digitalocean.com/products/load-balancer/).
 Note, the process of deploying an external loadbalancer is out of the scope of this document.

+### Minikube

+This an example of running Gluu Server Docker edition on single VM using Kubernetes on Minikube.

+[Here](https://github.com/GluuFederation/gluu-docker/tree/3.1.4/examples/kubernetes/minikube) are the instructions to deploy a stand-alone Gluu Server Docker containers.

+### Google Kubernetes Engine

+This an example of running Gluu Server Docker edition on multiple VMs using Google Kubernetes Engine.

+[Here](https://github.com/GluuFederation/gluu-docker/tree/3.1.4/examples/kubernetes/gke) are the instructions to deploy clustered instances of Gluu Server Docker containers.